unknownreality6657/Umbrix-Network/README.md

 ## Core Philosophy

-Umbrix is built around a few core principles:
+Umbrix is built around a few core principles.

 ### Modularity
 Communities should not be forced to use features they do not need.